 Further work exploring mentoring systems in a range of non-educational organisations was published in 2016 and is available to read here.

-Building on this work, the University of Brighton is developing a mentoring programme to support armed service leavers transitioning into FE teaching.
+Building on this work, the University of Brighton is developed a mentoring programme to support armed service leavers transitioning into FE teaching.
 This work is part of the Further Forces programme, which is a joint programme with the Education and Training Foundation and the Ministry of Defence.
 The programme targets personnel working in technician fields, such as electrical installation, motor vehicle maintenance and construction, and supports them moving into a career as an FE teacher.
+You can read more about this, here.

 A sufficient number of suitably qualified teachers is vital to delivering high-quality technical education.
 However, in recent years the FE workforce information gathered was not granular enough to measure the rich range of experience held by FE teachers in STEM subjects.
 This hampered the ability to take a strategic approach to planning support for initial teacher education and continuing professional development.
 Working with the Nuffield Foundation, Gatsby commissioned in 2015 a survey to profile the background and experience of STEM teachers in FE colleges.
 This research reported in July 2015 and the reports are available here.